 Human history manifests three basic concepts of God’s nature, and the problem of evil—which includes the problem of suffering—is a touchstone that sharply distinguishes them.

-Paganism (as I am using the term)—the notion that God or the gods is or are not omnipotent—is far from dead.
-One form of it is "process theology," which claims that god is in process, in change, is still growing, still evolving, and is not yet powerful enough to conquer all evil.
+Paganism (as I am using the term)—the notion that God is not (or the gods are not) omnipotent—is far from dead.
+One form of it is "process theology," which claims that God is in process, in change, is still growing, still evolving, and is not yet powerful enough to conquer all evil.

 Another form of paganism is pop psychology (which, judging by the shelves of bookstores, is America’s favorite religion).
-Paul Vitz says that modern America is the most polytheistic culture in history: It worships not thousands of gods but two hundred and sixty million.
+Paul Vitz says that modern America is the most polytheistic culture in history: It worships not thousands of gods but 260 million.

 A religion with a God or gods who are not able to conquer evil can still have some God or gods who want to, who is or are all-good.
 This allows us to love God, rather like a big brother, but not wholly to trust him to conquer evil.
 (Rabbi Harold S. Kushner’s When Bad Things Happen to Good People is an example of this solution to the problem of suffering.)